Making the Mid-Year Switch to HomeschoolingNovember 26, 2020

 Many children have a mix of learning styles and it will become important for you to discover your children’s styles before you choose a curriculum.
 But don’t rush things.
 Take your time and talk with your child, watch them as they do everyday tasks, whether they be chores, helping you in the kitchen or yard, or at play.
 You can learn so much as you observe a child doing new tasks or learning a new game.

-- Unschooling, and how it helps you discover how your child likes to learn
+- Deschooling, and how it helps you discover how your child likes to learn

-Unschooling works particularly well when you first start homeschooling because it reveals how your child learns.
+Deschooling works particularly well when you first start homeschooling or start homeschooling mid-year because it reveals how your child learns.
 For example, maybe your child plays video games for hours or surfs the internet.
 This tells you that an online curriculum program would probably work best for him or her.
 It combines game-like lessons that your child interacts with — just like when they’re playing video games.

 Set Up Your Homeschool Space